| Title: | Tools for Simulation Studies in Parallel |

 https://stat.ethz.ch/pipermail/r-sig-hpc/2013-April/001647.html.

-, precisely one of cluster
+For doForeach(), precisely one of cluster or

-has to be not NULL
+cores has to be not NULL.
+This will determine whether

 the parallel computations are carried out on a cluster with multiple